reajamoon/pb-bots/docs/sprint-and-projects-guide.md

 - `/project use project_id:<uuid>` — Link your active sprint to a project you’re on.
 - `/project members` — List members for your current sprint-linked project.
 	- Tip: After linking with `/project use`, summaries will show the project name.
+## Project Wordcount Outside Sprints
+Sometimes you write outside a sprint - in a cafe, on the bus, wherever.
+You can still keep your project total accurate:

+- `/project wc add new-words:<number> [project_id:<id>]`: Adds words directly to a project without a sprint.
+If you’ve linked a sprint to a project with `/sprint project use`, you can omit `project_id`.
+- `/project wc set count:<number> [project_id:<id>]`: Sets your current count for the project.
+The bot records the positive difference as new words.
+- `/project wc show [project_id:<id>]`: Shows your personal total on that project.
+Totals in `/project info` include everything - sprint logs and manual adds/sets - across all project members.
 ## Tips
 - Use `/project` for management, `/sprint` for sprinting.
 - Wrong-channel warnings are ephemeral to avoid noise.